ivanitlearning/AWS-Associate-Courses/README.md

 - Combination of standard and standard IA.
 - Uses automation to remove overhead of moving objects.
 - Additional fee of $0.0025 per 1,000 objects tracked.
-- If an object is not accessed for 30 days, it will move into Standard-IA.
+- If an object is not accessed for
+  - 30 days, it will move into Standard-IA.
+  - 90 days move to Archive (Glacier)
+  - 180 days move to Deep Archive (Glacier Deep Archive)

 This is good for objects that are unknown their access pattern.